compliance-framework/docs/docs/architecture/assessment-runtime/plugin-registry.md

 :::

 ### 3. **Security Auditing Using GitHub Actions**:
-The system automates security checks and audits for providers.
+The system automates security checks and audits for plugins.

 #### Steps:
 1. **Trigger**: Integrates with the compilation workflow or operates as a separate step.